walmartlabs/concord-website/docs/getting-started/quickstart.md

 - Under 'Repositories' tab, select _Add repository_
 - Provide a _Name_ for the repository e.g. 'myrepository'
 - Use the HTTPS URL for the repository in the _URL_ field.
-- Personal repositories require additional authentication:
+In case you have a personal repository, then these require additional authentication:
     - Select the _Custom authentication_ button
     - Select the _Secret_ created earlier using the name e.g. `exampleSecretKey`
     - Use the SSH URL for the repository in the _URL_ field